poliorcetics/named-arguments-rfc/06-prior-art.md

 ### Relevants discussions

-Here are some past discussions on IRLO:
+Here are some past discussions on IRLO and past RFCs:

 1. The [Wishlist issue](https://github.com/rust-lang/rfcs/issues/323) says named arguments (and other features) are thought about but the design space must be studied before rushing into one